 Once the Landlord's approval has been obtained, a work order is forwarded directly to the specific tradesperson, who will then be in direct contact with you to arrange a convenient time to address the approved maintenance.
 Please be aware that works carried out on the property by any person not approved under a work order from a Harcourts office may result in your liability to pay the account.

-The legislation is specific about what constitutes an emergency repair and it's important that you know that should the issue not be deemed an emergency, you will be responsible for the account.
+The legislation is specific about what constitutes an emergency repair and it's important that you know that should the issue not be deemed an emergency, you will be responsible for paying the account.
 An emergency repair is something that is likely to cause injury or which makes the property unsafe or insecure.
-(For eg. burst water service, serious leak, serious electrical fault ).
+(For eg. burst water service, serious leak, serious electrical fault).

 Contact your Property Manager to discuss your legal requirements with regards to ending your tenancy as written notice periods will be required.
 Once the Property Manager has received/issued your 'Notice of Intention to Leave/Notice to Leave', they will contact you and advise requirements for handing over vacant possession.
 Once vacant possession is established (that is, all keys have been returned) a bond/final inspection can be completed.